vokic/games-dashboard-pdf-export/README.md

 This is a simple Angular project showcasing a catalog of board games.
 It includes features like displaying game cards, a PDF preview modal, and exporting the game list as a PDF.

+## Live Demo

+You can see the live version hosted on Vercel: [Here](https://board-games-dashboard-pdf-download.vercel.app/)

 ## Technologies Used

 - **Angular 19** (Standalone Components)